bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MeanTimeBetweenFailure_2asqCvmc15PhVbb834HHPQ/Documentation.md

-Mean time between failure of axle counter.
+Indicates the predicted elapsed time between inherent failures of the device or system, during normal operation.